 But you can definitely slice the veggies and make the cream cheese spread a few hours in advance and assemble the sandwiches just before you go to the baby shower (or whatever event you’re making these for).

-Tips for Making Watercress Sandwiches
+Tips for Making this Watercress Sandwich Recipe

 - Note that you want to use brick-style cream cheese for this recipe, and it needs to be at room temperature so you can blend it more easily with the boursin.

 - If you have a mandoline, definitely use it to slice the veggies thinly.
 It’ll save you a lot of time and the veggies will all be an even width.